vegaprotocol/documentation/docs/concepts/vega-protocol.md

 * [Update market proposal](../tutorials/proposals/update-market-proposal.md): Guide to submitting a proposal to change a market using the command line

 ### Propose a new market
-<<<<<<< HEAD
 Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
 The proposer will need to have at least <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideName={true} suffix="tokens" />, associated with the public key you're using to propose the market, and staked to a validator.
-Note, this amount is set through the network parameter `governance.proposal.market.minProposerBalance`.
+Note, this amount is set through the network parameter <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideValue={true} />.

-If the market proposal gets a majority of tokeholder support, then it will be enacted.
-The required majority is defined by the network parameter `governance.proposal.market.required.majority`.
+If the market proposal gets a <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" hideName={true} formatter="percent"/> majority of tokeholder support, then it will be enacted.
+The required majority is defined by the network parameter <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" hideValue={true} />.
 Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
-If the market proposal gets a majority of tokeholder support, then it will be enacted.
-The required majority is <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" hideName={true} />.

 A liquidity commitment is optional when proposing a market, but a market will not enter into continuous trading until its liquidity needs are met.